magento/devdocs/src/upgrade-compatibility-tool/install.md

 ### Composer

-Clone the [upgrade-compatibility-tool](https://github.com/magento-commerce/safe-upgrade-tool) repository and run `composer install` in your terminal to install dependencies.
+Clone the Upgrade Compatibility Tool repository and run `composer install` in your terminal to install dependencies.

 {:.bs-callout-warning}
 If the **Magento access keys** are not correctly configured, the Upgrade Compatibility Tool will not install and you will get errors when running the `composer install` command.